-- Educators are required to have 45 hours to receive 3 credits hours of professional development graduate credits
+- Educators are required to have a total of 45 hours to receive 3 credits hours of professional development graduate credits

 - Interns are required to schedule times they are available with their respective VR regional administrator immediately after notice of acceptance into the Internship.
-Although VR tries to maintain flexibility, there are activities that need prior notice to be planned.
 Scheduling as soon as possible, will promote effective use of everyone’s time, and provide for maximum intern benefit.

 - Record the hours completed – a timesheet may be provided, or you may use your own.